Winter is here and if you’re planning to double down on your immune health strategy this season, you’re not alone!

 Elderberry is most often used at the start of an illness to help reduce the length and severity of symptoms, especially those related to the flu or upper respiratory infections.
 Its combination of flavonoids, antioxidants and vitamin C work as a serious stimulant to activate the immune system and inflammatory processes needed to fight off viral and bacterial invaders.

 This little berry is quite tart and slightly bitter, and is most often sold in sweetened syrup form.
-I prefer using an unsweetened powder for maximum nutrition and stirring it into a Greek yogurt bowl with a touch of honey.
+I prefer using elderberry powder for maximum nutrition and stirring it into a Greek yogurt bowl with a touch of honey or making a simple, soothing tea.

 4. Acerola Cherry Powder

 Acerola cherry – actually not a cherry at all but a bright, slightly misshapen, red/pink berry – is a tart little fruit from the Central America region where sailors in centuries-past consumed it to prevent scurvy.
 This is another fruit impressively high in vitamin C with one cup of the fresh fruit providing 1,800% of the DV!
-It’s equally rich in various antioxidants and other phytonutrients, making it an excellent choice for all-around immune health.
+It’s equally rich in various antioxidants and other phytonutrients, making it an excellent choice for all-around immune health, and one of three immune-supporting superfruit powders found in Navitas' Superfood+ Immunity Blend.

 Acerola’s flavor is bright, berry-like and slightly tart, making this fruit a perfect addition for fruit-based smoothies, bowls and juices.
 It’s also sneaky tasty when shaken into a vinaigrette and drizzled over a salad!

 Boosting our immune health is serious business, but don’t let anyone tell you that it can’t be delicious as well!
-Case in point: this flu buster smoothie recipe – a blend so delicious and full of nutrients, you'll want to whip it up ASAP to make your immune system (and your taste buds) happy.
+Case in point: this orange & cream immunity smoothie recipe – a blend so delicious and full of nutrients, you'll want to whip it up ASAP to make your immune system (and your taste buds) happy.